tocktix/vscode-css-custom-properties/README.md

 ## Known Issues

-Currently only working for the CSS file type.
+- Currently only working for the CSS file type.
+- File renaming causes issues and requires workspace reload.

 ## Release Notes